masc-ucsc/docs/docs/pyrope/04-variables.md

 ### Bitwidth attribute

-To set constrains on integer arithmetic operations, the compiler has a set of bitwidth related attributes:
+To set constrains on integer, boolean, range, and struct basic types, the compiler has a set of bitwidth related attributes: